TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/AllSortedBySeverity.md

 **Source:** 2216_chinese_text_errors.yaml

 ---
-### 2023-08-07 - Fixes errors in German tool tip strings <a name='link__20230807__2218_german_tool_tip_text'></a>
+### 2023-08-07 - Fixes errors in German strings <a name='link__20230807__2218_german_text_errors'></a>
 **Changes**

 - **FIX**: The wording in German tool tip strings is more consistent now.
-- **FIX**: The German tool tip strings for China Red Guard, Tank Hunter and Battlemaster now explain the horde bonus better.
+- **FIX**: The German tool tip strings of China Red Guard, Tank Hunter and Battlemaster now explain the horde bonus better.
 - **FIX**: More German tool tip strings now list the correct strengths and weaknesses.
-- **FIX**: The TOOLTIP:GameInfoPlayer string now shows its number format in German text.
+- **FIX**: The German string of TOOLTIP:GameInfoPlayer now contains the number format.
-- **FIX**: The CONTROLBAR:PowerDescription string now shows proper sentences and number format in German text.
+- **FIX**: The German string of CONTROLBAR:PowerDescription now contains proper sentences and the number format.
+- **FIX**: The German string of Buddy:Chatting now contains text.
-- **FIX**: The German tool tip for the GLA Terrorist now describes the unit as "Kamikaze Bombe" and is therefore more consistent with the English wording.
+- **FIX**: The German tool tip string of the GLA Terrorist now describes the unit as "Kamikaze Bombe" and is therefore more consistent with the English wording.
+- **FIX**: The German tool tip string of the China War Factory now mentions its required power.
+- **FIX**: The German science string of the GLA Hijacker no longer claims that the unit is perfectly stealthed.
+- **FIX**: The German gui title string for host match close now has a descriptive title.

+**Subchanges**

+- **FIX**: German tool tip strings now consistently refer to rocket soldiers as "Raketen-Bots".
+- **FIX**: German tool tip strings now consistently refer to anti-air defenses as "Flugabwehrgeschütze".
+- **FIX**: German tool tip strings now consistently refer to base defenses as "Abwehreinrichtungen".

 **Links**